jorge-ramtri/apeiroo-test/README.md

     └── README.md              # You are here :)
 ## ✅ Features (So Far)
 * ✅ Create a new duty

-* ❌ List all duties
+* ✅ List all duties

-* ❌ Update existing duties
+* ✅ Update existing duties
+* ❌ Add duty button
+* ❌ Show list of duties
+* ❌ Can select and edit duty
 * ❌ Optional: Delete a duty (coming soon)

+## 📸 Frontend Screenshots
+(Coming soon during frontend development phase)